 Preparing for the whole week in advance is a great way to plan your duties both at work and at home.
 Here is what you can do:

-- Posting a calendar on the fridge can help you visualise your tasks and keep them under control.
+- Use a calendar – posting a calendar on the fridge can help you visualise your tasks and keep them under control.

 - Meal planning – making meals on the weekend, or whenever you have time off work, can save you time.
 You can refrigerate or freeze your family meals, and quickly reheat them as and when you need.